Homepage

 Parents can form a zygote but the zygote is unfit.

-ex: no development of embryo, birth always resulting in miscarriages, too big to be born
+Ex: no development of embryo, birth always resulting in miscarriages, too big to be born

 Pre zygotic isolation: